EvidentSecurity/esp-sdk-python/docs/StatsApi.md

 # create an instance of the API class
 api_instance = esp_sdk.StatsApi()
 report_id = 56 # int | The ID of the report to retrieve stats for
-include = 'include_example' # str | Objects that can be included in the response:  report,regions,services,signatures,custom_signatures  See Including Objects for more information. (optional)
+include = 'include_example' # str | Related objects that can be included in the response.
+See Including Objects for more information. (optional)

 try:
     # A successful call to this API returns all the stats of all the alerts for a report identified by the report_id parameter.
 Said report contains all statistics for this alert triggered from signatures contained in all regions for the selected hour.